RlucSal/Accessi-Web/README.md

 ## Description

-### Refactor an existing site to meet the following acceptable criteria:
+### Refactor an existing site to meet the following accessible standards acceptable criteria:
 Semantic HTML elements can be found throughout the source code HTML elements follow a logical structure independent of styling and positioning Image and icon elements contain accessible alt attributes